On appeal from a judgment of the Quebec Court of Appeal (2017 QCCA 1237), putting apart a selection of Lavoie J. (2016 QCCQ 1789).

 Per Wagner C.J.
 And Abella, Moldaver, Karakatsanis, Gascon and Martin JJ.:

-The trial choose’s failure to recall Modern’s business version’s tripartite nature became a palpable and overriding mistake warranting appellate intervention.
+The trial choice’s failure to recall Modern’s business version’s tripartite nature became a palpable and overriding mistake warranting appellate intervention.
 These blunders triggered the trial to decide to err in his assessment of whether or not B became a worker or an unbiased contractor.
-B is a “worker” in the which means of the Act and Modern is correspondingly an “expert enterprise.”
-Therefore, the obligatory provisions of the Act and Decree govern the connection among Modern and B, and B is entitled to the wages and advantages claimed on his behalf by way of the Committee.
+B is a “worker” in the means of the Act, and Modern is correspondingly an “expert enterprise.”
+Therefore, the obligatory provisions of the Act and Decree govern the connection between Modern and B, and B is entitled to the wages and advantages claimed on his behalf by the Committee.